 Invoices are to be processed through CRISP prior to SRM receiving the payment.
 This is for both invoiceable items and patient care costs processed through Case Report Forms (CRFs).

-- All industry-funded clinical trials that have activity or end dates on or after 1/1/2013 will be included.
+- All industry-funded clinical trials that have activity or end dates on or after 1/1/2012 must be entered in CRISP.

-Once a PDRF for an industry-sponsored clinical trial is approved, the SPO number will show up on the CRISP dashboard.
+Once a PDRF (Proposal Development Routing Form) for an industry-sponsored clinical trial is approved, the SPO number will show up on the CRISP dashboard.
 Individuals who will initially have access to the record are the financial administrator and clinical trial coordinator listed on the PDRF, as well as Accounts Receivable.